birdflow-science/BirdFlowPipeline/README.md

 ## 2. Setup binary R package installation on Unity

 Ensure that your `~/.Rprofile` file contains the following lines, so that binary packages are attempted to be installed first via [Posit Public Package Manger](https://packagemanager.posit.co/client/#/repos/cran/setup), followed by installing source packages on CRAN.
 This will greatly speed up package installs.
+The last line avoids a warning about X11 from the rgl package in Rstudio.

 ```
 options(repos = c(